JivkoSp/Drahten/Docs/design-decision-service-architecture.md

 # Service Architecture

-## I have choosen Clean Architecture because of the principles it focuses on
+## I have chosen Clean Architecture because of the principles it focuses on

 * **Independence of framework components** - The architecture should be independent of any specific external framework or component.
 This allows for easier portability and adaptability to changes in the technologies or components used in the system;